poetapp/documentation/rdd/separate-file-uploads.md

 ## Frost User Default Public/Private Key

-User key pairs will be stored in the vault.
+User key pairs are already being generated on account creation and being stored in the vault.

-### Generating public and private key for new users
-We can generate the users key pair at new account creation time.

-### Generating public and private key for current users
-When a user posts a claim, we load their private key, if one does not exist we generate one and save it.